Transition of latitudinal differential rotation as a possible cause of weakened magnetic braking of solar-type stars: Introduction

-On th basis of these results, in this paper, we construct a phenomenological model on the AM evolution of solar-type stars explicitly considering LDR.
+On the basis of these results, in this paper, we construct a phenomenological model on the AM evolution of solar-type stars explicitly considering LDR.
 Then, we investigate whether LDR can be a key to solve the above-mentioned two problems on the stellar spin down.
 The novelty of our model calculations is that we can directly derive the relation between the stellar spin-down and LDR.

 The outline of this paper is as follows.
 In Section \ref{sec:Model}, we first propose our model for the wind torque that explicitly takes into account LDR.
-Utilizing this model, we formulate an analytic model for the long-term evolution of stellar AM.
-In Section \ref{sec:Result}, we show main results in comparison to observations.
-Discussions and conclusions are presented in Sections \ref{sec:Discussion} and \ref{sec:Conclusin}, respectively.
+Utilising this model, we formulate an analytic model for the long-term evolution of stellar AM.
+After the brief introduction of observational data (Section \ref{sec:observation}), we show main results of our model calculation, through comparison to observations (Section \ref{sec:Result}).
+Discussions and conclusions are presented in Sections \ref{sec:Discussion} and \ref{sec:Conclusion}, respectively.